-Your Airstream has 6 in-line water shut off valves.
-One is for the water purifier, two are for shutting off the cold water supply to the toilet and exterior water service, three are for bypassing the water heater when winterizing using the anti-freeze method as explained in the winterizing section of this manual.
+Your Airstream has 4 in-line water shut off valves.
+One is for the water purifier, two are for shutting off the cold water supply to the toilet and exterior water service, one is for bypassing the water heater when winterizing using the antifreeze method as explained in the winterizing section of this manual.

-Water heater by-pass valves are located on the water heater, accessed inside the lavatory cabinet by opening the cabinet door or removing the cabinet drawer, by opening the roadside exterior compartment door or removing the wardrobe shelf.
+The water heater by-pass valve is located on the water heater, accessed inside the lavatory cabinet by opening the cabinet door or removing the cabinet drawer, by opening the roadside exterior compartment door or removing the wardrobe shelf.